TusharKarsan/FirstCPP/README.md

 ---

 If you'd like, I can add a CI workflow (GitHub Actions) to build and run the tests automatically on push.

+## Platform notes

+- On Linux/macOS use a system clang/gcc and the `cmake`/`ctest` commands as shown above.
+- On Windows prefer using the Visual Studio generator (the default when running `cmake` from a Visual Studio command prompt).
+The README's commands use `--config Debug` for multi-config generators.

+## Troubleshooting

+- "CMake Error: Could not find a package" — ensure required toolchain and CMake are installed and in PATH.
+- Linker errors on Windows — check that you used the correct generator (Visual Studio) or toolchain.
+For clang on Windows, ensure the MSVC toolchain is available.
+- Tests not discovered by CTest — if you modify CMake targets, rerun `cmake ..` in `build/` and rebuild.

+---